J35P312/Assemblatron/README.md

 	python assemblatron.py --fastq <contigs.bam>

 The output is  printed to stdout.

+# Testing
+De novo assembly of NA12878 may be  downloaded from the 10X website:

+Start by aligning the contigs using the align module, thereafter you may call SV and SNV using the sv and snv modules.
+Truthsets are available at the GIAB  website:

+As well as through the SV classify supplementary methods:

 # Cite
 Cite the components that you used, as well as the Assemblatron git hub page.